Skip to main content

 3. TSV can be used to load files generated by

-2. MySQL mysqldump command with option --tab without --fields-enclosed-by or --fields-optinally-enclosed-by, if the later two is specified, use CSV instead.
+2. MySQL TabSeperated MySQL mysqldump --tab.
+If --fields-enclosed-by or --fields-optinally-enclosed-by, use CSV instead.

-3. Snowflake CSV without ESCAPE_UNENCLOSED_FIELD. if ESCAPE_UNENCLOSED_FIELD is specified, use CSV instead.
+4. Snowflake CSV with default options.
+If ESCAPE_UNENCLOSED_FIELD is specified, use CSV instead.

 RECORD_DELIMITER